How Saudi Arabia allegedly hacked Jeff Bezos through WhatsApp

 Investigators struggled to study the hack

-- The investigators did not find any malicious code embedded in the video file and discovered that the video was sent using an encrypted downloader hosted on WhatsApp’s media server, making it “impossible to decrypt the contents of the downloader to determine if it contained any malicious code in addition to the delivered video.”
+- The investigators did not find any malicious code embedded in the video file and discovered that the video was sent using WhatsApp, it was “impossible to decrypt the contents of the downloader to determine if it contained any malicious code in addition to the delivered video.”
+The company did not work with WhatsApp on its investigation, according to a person familiar with the issue who spoke to the Wall Street Journal.
 FTI did not respond to a request for comment.

-- The report did not conclude which company was involved but said that advanced spyware, “such as NSO Group’s Pegasus or Hacking Team’s Galileo, can hook into legitimate applications and processes on a compromised device as a way to bypass detection and obfuscate activity in order to ultimately intercept and exfiltrate data,” the report states, according to Motherboard.
+- The FTI report did not conclude which company was involved but said that advanced spyware, “such as NSO Group’s Pegasus or Hacking Team’s Galileo, can hook into legitimate applications and processes on a compromised device as a way to bypass detection and obfuscate activity in order to ultimately intercept and exfiltrate data,” the report states, according to Motherboard.
 “The success of techniques such as these is a very likely explanation for the various spikes in traffic originating from Bezos device.”

 - The investigators struggled to understand the attack in part because they apparently could not obtain the password for Bezos’s iTunes backup, according to Motherboard.
 Instead, they restored the device’s settings to factory defaults, thereby “removing the encryption password while preserving the file system and any relevant data and artifacts,” and they used a forensic device made by Cellebrite to examine the phone.
 To examine the root file system of Bezos’s phone, they would need to jailbreak it; otherwise, their findings are incomplete, security experts told Motherboard.